jryng/vhs-decode/README.md

 # Deployment of Capture Hardware

-Please Read the [VHS-Decode Wiki](https://github.com/oyvindln/vhs-decode/wiki) for more in-depth information as it has examples locations and setup photos for various decks that have been [RF tap'ed and tested](https://github.com/oyvindln/vhs-decode/wiki/004-The-Tap-List).
+Please Read the [VHS-Decode Wiki](https://github.com/oyvindln/vhs-decode/wiki) for more in-depth information as it has examples locations and setup photos for various decks that have been [RF tapped and tested](https://github.com/oyvindln/vhs-decode/wiki/004-The-Tap-List).

 If there is no info on your VCR in the wiki then acquire the service manual for your device, Google it!
 (But they are nearly all labelled clearly, so are not hard to visually identify and if serviced commonly marked with a sharpie)